learn-monogame/learn-monogame.github.io/docs/tutorial/game-settings/README.md

 This tutorial builds on top of [Fullscreen](../../how-to/fullscreen.md).

-You will learn how to load and save game settings.
+You will learn how to load and save game settings using C#'s source generator.
 You will also learn how to draw text with [FontStashSharp](https://github.com/rds1983/FontStashSharp).

 ## Project setup